 Law degrees are not just for lawyers.
 They impart valuable skills such as the ability to think objectively and present a logical, fact-based argument – an excellent start for journalists.
 Legal skills come in handy whatever business you run, while politics is awash with former lawyers, from Herbert Smith Freehills associate-turned-Streatham MP Chuka Umunna to barrister and Fareham MP Suella Braverman.

-Braverman has always been fascinated by politics and first stood for Parliament in 2005, contesting the safe Labour seat of Leicester East (currently held by Keith Vaz MP) during a year out between completing the BVC and beginning pupillage.
+Braverman has always been fascinated by politics and first stood for Parliament in 2005, contesting the safe Labour seat of Leicester East (currently held by Keith Vaz MP) during a year out between completing the BVC (now BPC) and beginning pupillage.
 She practised as a barrister at No5 Chambers before entering Parliament in 2015 and was appointed a minister at the Department for Exiting the EU, resigning in November 2018 in protest at the Prime Minister’s draft Brexit withdrawal agreement.

 “I had a brilliant time as a barrister and felt really privileged to be surrounded by so many talented people,” she says.